wizdes/LearningSignalR/README.md

 3b) update the cards in hand 3 <fixed>
 4) send the server request to make everyone go to play state 4 <fixed>
 5) send the server request to go to pass state for next user 5 <fixed>
-6) send the server request to go to trump state 6
+6) send the server request to go to trump state 6 <fixed>
-7) create an input field for the suit 7
 8) send the server request to go to pass state for next user 8 <fixed>
 9) do not accept the last user 9 <fixed>

 Goal -> finish this by end of January
+1) create an input field for the suit 7

-6) Play the game! (make sure it works)
+2) Play the game! (make sure it works)
-6a) logic needs to be added: only click on your own cards on your turn
+3) logic needs to be added: only click on your own cards on your turn
-7) add logic for points, multiple rounds
+4) add logic for points, multiple rounds
+5) Add logic for sending information to all users
-8) add animation
+6) add animation

 V1!